Every year Roald Dahl Day is celebrated on September 13, Dahl’s birthday. Have an exceptional Roald Dahl Day with some of these resources!

 Dahl tells his stories from the perspective of children.
 They feature adult villains.
 Usually, one adult character is kind and helps the child battle the villains in a good versus evil theme.
 Dahl’s novels include dark humor and wild imaginative scenes.
 Dahl encouraged readers to use their imaginations.
 He invented over 250 words.
 You can find an Oxford Roald Dahl Dictionary of these words.

 Those who don’t believe in magic will never find it.— Roald Dahl, The Minpins

 Visit the Twinkle website to download printables to go with specific books as well as a great biography on Roald Dahl.

 Have students draw characters from Roald Dahl’s books.
 Youtube has many videos depending on the books your students have read.
 Below is a sample.

 Teacher’s Pet has 42 downloadable resources for students.
-These include fact cards and a timeline of Roald Dahl as well as displays for specific books.
+These include fact cards, a timeline of Roald Dahl, and displays for specific books.

 National Geographic Kids offers a free Roald Dahl: English Primary Resource.
-This includes 2 posters with facts about Dahl.
+This includes two posters with facts about Dahl.

-Are you looking for a full novel study for one of Roald Dahl’s books?
+Are you looking for a complete novel study for one of Roald Dahl’s books?
 Here are six you may wish to check out.